The impact of radial migration on disk galaxy star formation histories: II. Role of bar strength, disk thickness, and merger history: Methods

-where $\text{M}$ is the total stellar mass within the age and radius bin, and $\Delta \text{age}$ represents the time interval over which the SFR is measured.
-To analyze how the stars move from where they are born to present time, we reconstruct the SFH in two ways: \begin{itemize} \item[$\bullet$] SFR$_{\text{Birth}}$ \textendash \ the SFR when binning by $R_\text{{Birth}}$, representing where stars originally formed, \item[$\bullet$] SFR$_{\text{Final}}$ \textendash \ the SFR when binning by $R_{\text{Final}}$, representing where stars are observed at the present time. \end{itemize} A smoothed representation of the SFH is achieved by utilizing a rolling approach, where the age bins are shifted by 0.2 Gyr increments, which helps capture trends in star formation while mitigating noise due to stochasticity in the age distribution of stars.
+To analyze how the stars move from where they are born to present time, we reconstructed the SFH in two ways: \begin{itemize} \item[$\bullet$] SFR$_{\text{Birth}}$ \textendash \ the SFR when binning by $R_\text{{Birth}}$, representing where stars originally formed, \item[$\bullet$] SFR$_{\text{Final}}$ \textendash \ the SFR when binning by $R_{\text{Final}}$, representing where stars are observed at the present time. \end{itemize} In both cases, we applied the same mass-weighted definition from Eq.~(2), so any age-dependent mass loss affects $\mathrm{SFR}_\mathrm{Birth}$ and $\mathrm{SFR}_\mathrm{Final}$ in the same way; the migration-induced biases we quantify therefore depend only on how the same stars are redistributed between birth and present-day radii.

+A smoothed representation of the SFH was achieved by utilizing a rolling approach, where the age bins were shifted by 0.2 Gyr increments, which helped capture trends in star formation while mitigating noise due to stochasticity in the age distribution of stars.